Skip to content

 # Easy-profile launch — defaults come from the stored profile.

-houmao-mgr project easy instance launch --profile reviewer-default
+houmao-mgr project agents launch --profile reviewer-default

-Direct launch-time overrides such as --auth, --workdir, --name, --mail-transport, --mail-root, --mail-account-dir, --managed-header or --no-managed-header, repeatable --managed-header-section SECTION=enabled|disabled, and --append-system-prompt-text or --append-system-prompt-file win over easy-profile defaults but never rewrite the stored easy profile.
+Direct launch-time overrides such as --auth, --workdir, --name, --mail-transport, --mail-root, --mail-account-dir, --managed-header or --no-managed-header, repeatable --managed-header-section SECTION=enabled|disabled, and --append-system-prompt-text or --append-system-prompt-file win over project-profile defaults but never rewrite the stored project profile.
 The next launch from the same profile sees the original stored defaults again.

 By default, easy instance launch also auto-attaches a live loopback gateway for the new session on 127.0.0.1 with a system-assigned port.
 Use --no-gateway to skip that default for one launch, or --gateway-port <port> when you want one fixed loopback listener port on the current launch.
-The --gateway-tui-* options tune gateway-owned TUI tracking timings for the current launch only; they do not rewrite the selected specialist or easy profile.
+The --gateway-tui-* options tune gateway-owned TUI tracking timings for the current launch only; they do not rewrite the selected specialist or project profile.
 If the managed session starts but gateway attachment fails afterward, Houmao keeps the session running and reports the attach error together with the manifest/session identity so you can retry or stop it explicitly.

 Key options: